ingpoc/Claude/README.md

 2.  **Data Layer**:
     *   **KuzuDB**: An embedded graph database used for persistent storage of entities, relationships, and observations.
 This allows the knowledge graph to survive server restarts.
 3.  **Transport Layer**:
-    *   Handles communication (e.g., Stdio, HTTP/SSE) between the server and the MCP client (Claude).
+    *   Handles communication (e.g., Stdio, HTTP/SSE) between the server and the MCP client.
 Configured during server setup.
 4.  **(Optional) UI**:
     *   A potential Next.js frontend (running separately, e.g., on port 3000) could be developed to visualize the graph and allow manual interaction, interacting with the server via its API routes or potentially MCP itself if configured.